mxlllmr/Delfi-PQ_integration_testing/README.md

   - **CTRL+c followed by ENTER**: Exits the program

 In order to run ```client_LED.py``` several steps need to be executed.
 1. Run the EGSE software.
-This Java software should be in a local folder, and it runs by writing
+This Java software should be in a local folder, and it runs by writing:
 ```
 sudo java -jar target/PQ9EGSE-0.1-SNAPSHOT-jar-with-dependencies.jar
 ```